COVID-19 Requirements for Visitors

 General Safety Guidelines for All Courts in Cobb County

-All participants in essential in-person proceedings are to comply with the following safety guidelines:
+All participants appearing at in-person proceedings are to comply with the following safety guidelines:

 - Please leave all non-essential people at home.
 Avoid bringing children or family members, especially the elderly, to court.

-- Before you come to the courthouse please answer the four questions below.
+- Before entering the courthouse, please answer the questions below.
 If your answer to any of the four questions is YES, then you should not come to the courthouse.
-Instead, contact the Assigned Judge's office to be excused and to have your case rescheduled.
+Instead, contact the Assigned Judge's office to request to be excused and to have your case rescheduled.

 - Have you been around anyone who has been diagnosed with or is under investigation for potential COVID-19 infection?

-- Entering the courthouses: If you are entering the courthouse and there is a line, maintain social distance.
+- Entering the courthouses: If you are entering the courthouse and there is a line, maintain six feet of social distancing.
 Where there are markings on the ground establishing safe spacing, they are to be followed.

-- Temperature checks: As you enter the courthouse your temperature may be taken.
-If you have a fever and are turned away from the courthouse, contact the Assigned Judge's office to be excused and to have your case rescheduled.
+- Members of the public - As you enter the courthouse your temperature may be taken.
+If there is not a symptom check station, you are expected to be on your honor to monitor your symptoms prior to entering the building.
+If you have a fever and/or are turned away from the courthouse, contact the Assigned Judge's office to be excused and to have your case rescheduled.

 - Hand sanitizer stations are on every floor in the courthouses.
 Everyone is encouraged to use it frequently.